Landscape & Visual Assessment

 Landscape and Visual Assessment for new houses and developments, commercial applications, solar farms and wind farms

 Landscape and Visual Assessment is often a requirement of local planning authorities to obtain planning permission.
-Joss Benatt as a Chartered Landscape Architect with extensive experience of landscape and visual impact assessment is well placed to carry out the process in accordance with the latest standards, as set out in the Guidelines for Landscape and Visual Assessment (GLVIA 3).
+Joss Benatt CMLI is a Chartered Landscape Architect based in Totnes, Devon, with extensive experience of landscape and visual impact assessment and is well placed to carry out the process in accordance with the latest standards, as set out in the Guidelines for Landscape and Visual Assessment (GLVIA 3).
 The assessment ranges in levels of detail and complexity.
 For smaller, less sensitive sites, we can produce smaller reports that assess the affect of the development based on a number of key viewpoints.
 For larger developments in more sensitive locations, more extensive reports are often required.
 These will assess the development in the context of landscape policy and designations and will assess the extent of the visibility locally and in the wider landscape and look at the potential mitigation measures that might make the development integrate better into its surrounding context.
 If required we can produce visualizations including photomontages to support an application.

 The Process of Landscape and Visual Assessment

 Before visiting a site we look at the baseline context in terms of planning policy and existing landscape character assessment guidelines.
 Study of Ordnance Survey and aerial mapping as well as the creation of topographical plans using height data helps in understanding the landscape context of the site, existing vegetation pattern and landform.
 The topographical plans are used to assess the likely visibility of the site in the surrounding area.